nycmeshnet/nycmesh.net/content/faq/index.md

 After reading through the FAQs, fill out the [join form](/join) to be assigned a Potential Node, and look for an email with next steps (check your email spam folder or contact us directly at install@nycmesh.net if you don’t receive any reply).

-If you would like to volunteer with NYC Mesh, reach out on [slack][] or join us at our monthly [meetup](https://www.meetup.com/nycmesh/).
+If you would like to volunteer with NYC Mesh, reach out on [Slack][] or join us at our monthly [meetup](https://www.meetup.com/nycmesh/).

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>